 True Office, based in Boston, is a regulatory and compliance based training platform that addresses the increasing importance of enterprise gamification in business critical areas.
 The company creates data-rich, mobile games that help companies reduce risk and save money, transforming mandatory compliance training into a fun, intelligible and quantifiable experience.
 In November 2014, the company was acquired by the New York Stock Exchange (NYSE: ICE).

-Trialjectory, based in New York City and Connecticut, uses artificial intelligence to more effectively match patients with the appropriate clinical trials.
+Trialjectory, based in New York City and Connecticut, uses software and AI to create a proprietary accurate/searchable database of cancer clinical trials to help cancer patients find appropriate clinical trial matches.

 Uplevel, based in New York City, redefines security automation by using graph theory for real-time alert correlation thereby helping security operations teams be more informed and efficient.